 This Order shall not be construed as replacement or substitution for any necessary federal, state, or local approvals.
 The Discharger is responsible for compliance with all applicable federal, state, or local laws or ordinances and shall obtain authorization from applicable regulatory agencies prior to the commencement of project activities.

-In the event of any violation or threatened violation of the conditions of this Order, the violation or threatened violation shall be subject to any remedies, penalties, process, or sanctions as provided for under state and federal law, including the California Water Code.
-The Discharger may then be subject to administrative and/or civil liability pursuant to California Water Code section 13385.
+In the event of any violation or threatened violation of the conditions of this Order, the Discharger may be subject to any remedies, penalties, process, or sanctions as provided for under state and federal law, including California Water Code section 13350 and 13385.

 In response to a suspected violation of any condition of this Order, the Central Coast Water Board may require a Discharger with authorization under this Order to furnish, under penalty of perjury, any technical or monitoring reports the Central Coast Water Board deems appropriate, provided that the burden, including costs, of the reports shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.
 The additional monitoring requirements ensure that permitted discharges and activities comport with any applicable effluent limitations, water quality standards, and/or other appropriate requirement of state law.